3 Squadron RESEARCH

 This historically-important interview has been placed here so that its content is searchable for 3SQN Website readers.

-[WORKING VERSION - Currently being edited by 3SQN Assn for readability and spelling of technical terms.]
+[EDITED VERSION - Edited by 3SQN Assn for readability, flow and spelling of technical terms.]

 INFORMANT: REG 'SLIM' MOORE